raleel/cfi-srd-pt/0006_Money_and_Equipment.md

 - Every full 50 coins of any denomination weigh the equivalent of Half a 'Thing.'
 - Assume that 1 SIZ is equal to 3 'Things'.

 Every additional Thing above a character's STR reduces the character's Initiative Bonus by 1.
 Every 6 Things above STR reduces the character's Movement Rate by 5 feet.
-Finally, when more Things are carried than the character's STR, skills using STR or DEX as part of their Base are 1 grade more difficult.
+Finally, when more Things are carried than the character's STR, skills uCanto STR or DEX as part of their Base are 1 grade more difficult.
 When more Things are carried than twice the character's STR, these skills are 2 grades more difficult.

 Armor Encumbrance: For simplicity, worn armor does not count toward Things carried for characters proficient in, and accustomed to the armor they wear.
 However, for characters not proficient in armor, or in the case of additional armor pieces being carried, they have a value of 1 Thing per Hit Location for light armor, and 2 Things per Hit Location for heavy.
 Thus, a full suit of light armor being worn by someone without training, or carried by anyone, is a total of 7 Things, and a full suit of heavy armor is a total of 14.
 On top of that, a full suit of heavy armor will not even fit in a backpack.